 To have your application reviewed as a test-optional candidate, you will select: "No, I do not intend to submit official ACT or SAT scores as part of my application (I am applying as a test-optional candidate)."

-At this time, the NCAA Eligibility Center is waiving the standardized test score requirement for incoming freshman student-athletes for the 2021-22 academic year due to COVID-19.
-NSU follows all NCAA Division II rules and requirements.
+At this time, the NCAA Eligibility Center is waiving the standardized test score requirement for incoming freshman student-athletes for the 2023-24 academic year.
+NSU Florida follows all NCAA Division II rules and requirements.

 Besides submitting your high school transcript, no additional documents are required to apply for admission to NSU.